B1ackt34/MyBTADWallet/README.md

 ## Be your own Bank

-MPW is a completely [non-custodial](https://www.bitcoin.com/get-started/custodial-non-custodial-bitcoin-wallets/), client-side system, giving you absolute control over your funds, data, bandwidth and privacy... all of which are essential to easily-attainable **self-sovereignty**.
+MbW is a completely [non-custodial](https://www.bitcoin.com/get-started/custodial-non-custodial-bitcoin-wallets/), client-side system, giving you absolute control over your funds, data, bandwidth and privacy... all of which are essential to easily-attainable **self-sovereignty**.

 <br>